7 Foods That Reduce Bloating—and 5 That Cause It

 Where's that bloat coming from?

 If you feel uncomfortably bloated after meals, it might be time to look at the types of foods you are eating.
-Watch this video for the five best foods you should eat to prevent uncomfortable bloat and gas.
+We asked a nutritionist for the top foods that lead to bloat, plus the seven best foods you should eat to reduce uncomfortable bloat and gas.

 Worst: Broccoli, cabbage, kale

-Kale, broccoli, and cabbage are cruciferous vegetables, which contain raffinose — a sugar that remains undigested until bacteria in your gut ferment it, which produces gas and, in turn, makes you bloat.
+Kale, broccoli, and cabbage are cruciferous vegetables and contain raffinose—a sugar that remains undigested until bacteria in your gut ferment it.
+That produces gas and makes you bloat.
 But don't shun those healthful greens just yet.
-"Consistently eating nutrient-rich, high-fiber foods leads to having a stronger, healthier digestive system that's less prone to bloating," Sass says.
+"Consistently eating nutrient-rich, high-fiber foods leads to having a stronger, healthier digestive system that's less prone to bloating," Cynthia Sass, RD, MPH, Health contributing nutrition editor, tells Health.

-So keep eating the green stuff, but keep your portions in check.
-And if you absolutely can't part ways with even a gram of your kale, steam it: "Cooking any vegetable softens the fiber and shrinks the portion as some of the water cooks out, so it takes up less space in the GI tract," Sass says.
+So keep eating the green stuff, but limit your portions.
+And if you absolutely can't part ways with even a gram of kale, steam it: "Cooking any vegetable softens the fiber and shrinks the portion as some of the water cooks out, so it takes up less space in the GI tract," Sass says.
 It won't eliminate or prevent bloating altogether, but it may make your veggies easier to digest.

-It's probably not news to you, but beans, along with lentils, soybeans, and peas are gas-causing foods.
+It's probably not news to you, but beans, along with lentils, soybeans, and peas, are gas-causing foods.
 These little guys are basically bursts of protein in a pod, but they also contain sugars and fibers that our bodies can't absorb.
 So when legumes reach the large intestine, your gut bacteria take the lead and feast on them.
-This process leads to gas and can balloon out your waist.
+This process leads to gas, which can balloon your waist.

 So before all that gas gets to you, steer clear of dairy products and opt for the many lactose-free or nondairy alternatives out there.
 The American Gastroenterological Association (AGA) also suggests the use of lactase tablets like Lactaid, which help people digest foods that contain lactose.